sliu-UIUC/Effective-Cpp-55-Ways-Note/README.md

 # *Effective C++:  55 Ways to improve your programs and designs* Note (In Progress)
 This is a repository for notes I took when reading the book ***Effective C++ Third Edition: 55 Specific Ways to Improve Your Programs and Designs*** by Scott Meyers.
 The note contains of what are the important takeaways from the book.
 Note that this is not a redistribution of the content of the book, just some note I took for me to learn more about C++ programming language and design, and it would be a more convenient way to check for some coding decorum.
 Hopefully this can also help others who wish to improve their design of C++ programs.

-### List of Effective C++ techniques:
-Chapter 1:  Basics
+## Chapter 1:  Basics
 1. [View C++ as a federation of languages](https://github.com/sliu-trinity/Effective-Cpp-55-Ways-Note/blob/master/item1.md)
 2. [Prefer consts, enums, and inlines to #defines](https://github.com/sliu-trinity/Effective-Cpp-55-Ways-Note/blob/master/item2.md)
 3. [Use const whenever possible](https://github.com/sliu-trinity/Effective-Cpp-55-Ways-Note/blob/master/item3.md)
 4. [Make sure objects are initialized before used](https://github.com/sliu-trinity/Effective-Cpp-55-Ways-Note/blob/master/item4.md)

-Chapter 2: Constructors, Destructors, and Assignment Operators
+## Chapter 2: Constructors, Destructors, and Assignment Operators

 5. [Know what functions C++ silently writes and calls](https://github.com/sliu-trinity/Effective-Cpp-55-Ways-Note/blob/master/item5.md)
 6. [Explicitly disallow the use of compiler-generated functions you do not want](https://github.com/sliu-trinity/Effective-Cpp-55-Ways-Note/blob/master/item6.md)